Cristian Tassano

-Cristian Marcelo González Tassano (born 23 July 1996) is an Uruguayan footballer who plays as a central defender for Russian club Khimki.
+Cristian Marcelo González Tassano (born 23 July 1996) is an Uruguayan professional footballer who plays as a centre-back for Brazilian club Remo.

 Club career

-Born in Montevideo, González joined Danubio's youth setup in December 2010, from C.A.
+Born in Montevideo, Tassano joined Danubio's youth setup in December 2010, from C.A.
 Peñarol de AUFI.
 He made his first team debut on 7 March 2015, starting in a 0–0 home draw against Montevideo Wanderers.

-González first appeared in Copa Libertadores on 18 March 2015, playing the full 90 minutes in a 1–2 home loss against Corinthians.
+Tassano first appeared in Copa Libertadores on 18 March 2015, playing the full 90 minutes in a 1–2 home loss against Corinthians.
 He became a regular starter for the side during the 2014–15 campaign, contributing with 22 appearances.

-On 23 August 2016, González signed a four-year contract with Sevilla FC, being assigned to the reserves in Segunda División.
+On 23 August 2016, Tassano signed a four-year contract with Sevilla FC, being assigned to the reserves in Segunda División.
 He made his debut for the club three days later, coming on as a substitute for compatriot Andrés Schetino in a 1–1 away draw against CD Tenerife.

-González scored his first senior goal on 13 November 2016, netting the game's only in a home success over UD Almería.
+Tassano scored his first senior goal on 13 November 2016, netting the game's only in a home success over UD Almería.
 On 15 August 2018, after suffering relegation, he was loaned to Eredivisie side FC Twente for one year.

-On 14 August 2019, González returned to Spain and its second division, after agreeing to a one-year loan deal with CD Mirandés.
+On 14 August 2019, Tassano returned to Spain and its second division, after agreeing to a one-year loan deal with CD Mirandés.
 Nevertheless, in January 2020 he returned to Sevilla.
 On 27 January 2020, he then moved to Argentine club Rosario Central on one-year loan deal.

-After only two games for Rosario, González terminated his agreement with Rosario and travelled to Portugal to sign with C.D.
+After only two games for Rosario, Tassano terminated his agreement with Rosario and travelled to Portugal to sign with C.D.
 Santa Clara.
 The deal with Santa Clara was confirmed on 5 October 2020.

-On 10 February 2023, González signed a two-year contract with Russian Premier League club Khimki.
+On 10 February 2023, Tassano signed a two-year contract with Russian Premier League club Khimki.

+On 1 September 2023, Liga Portugal 2 side Torreense announced the signing of Tassano on a season-long loan from Khimki.

+On 1 August 2024, Tassano returned to Liga Portugal 2 and joined Feirense.